aaren-aras/oncer/README.md

 ## Prerequisites
 This project relies on specific versions of **Node.js** and **Python** to work properly due to weird compatibility issues with [TensorFlow.js](https://www.tensorflow.org/js).
 I've personally found the most success with Node.js v**20.17** and Python **3.8.10**, but feel free to experiment a bit!

 It also requires `data` and `model` files that have not been provided in this repository.
-Download brain MRI scans from [here](https://www.kaggle.com/datasets/praneet0327/brain-tumor-dataset/data), place all contents (both "Negative"- and "Positive"-labelled) inside the `api` folder, following the path `api/data/brain`.
+After downloading the brain MRI scans from [here](https://www.kaggle.com/datasets/praneet0327/brain-tumor-dataset/data), place all contents (both "Negative"- and "Positive"-labelled) inside the `api` folder, following the path `api/data/brain`.
 The Python files in `api/src/utils` will handle the rest (see setup instructions below).

 ## Issues
 TBA